To love is not for praise or earthly fame,

 Though history forgets both you and me,

-And no one whispers of our selfless soul.
+And no one whispers of our selfless souls.

 Let others seek renown, a lasting name,